The moments of split greatest common divisors: The problem and set-up

 \end{conjecture}

 Our work has a number of consequences on several results and articles.
 We solve Conjectures 3 and 5 of \cite{Tr20} in the case $a_2=\pm 1$ and the main conjecture of \cite{LT15}; we improve \cite[Th.
-1.3]{ALPS12} unconditionally thanks to a bound of Lichtman; we give a new proof for the main results in \cite{LT15} and \cite{Sa17} and provide a matching lower bound for their conjectures; we answer a case of Question 1.1 and make progress towards Question 1.2 in \cite{ST18}; we improve Theorem 1.3 and Corollary 1.5 in \cite{Ma19}; lastly, we improve Theorem 26 in \cite{Tr20}.
+1.3]{ALPS12} unconditionally thanks to a bound of Lichtman (see Corollary~\ref{Nu}); we give a new proof for the main results in \cite{LT15} and \cite{Sa17} (see Theorem~\ref{gordonupper}) and provide a matching lower bound for their conjectures; we answer a case of Question 1.1 and make progress towards Question 1.2 in \cite{ST18}; we improve Theorem 1.3 and Corollary 1.5 in \cite{Ma19}.

 For instance, as an example of what could be extracted from our methods, we give the following improvement on the distribution of $\gcd(n,u_n)$ for suitably large values of $y$.

 \begin{corollary} We have for every $y\ge 1$, when $x$ is sufficiently large. \end{corollary} \begin{proof} Employing Theorem \ref{mainuncond} above for $\lambda=1$, we obtain for every $y\ge 1$. \end{proof} This estimate is an improvement of \cite[Cor.
 1.5]{Ma19} and \cite[Cor.
 1.3]{Sa18}, for values of $y$ larger than $x^{1-(1/2+o(1))\,\log\log\log x/\log\log x}$.